Spotlight

 Card sorting is a research method for understanding how users make sense of the information on your website.
 Users are asked to sort a deck of cards that represent the content on your website into categories as they see fit.

 We performed a remote, unmoderated, open card sort where participants had to define the labels for the categories they created.
-From there, we acquired inspiration around how to best organize our content.
+From there, we gained inspiration on how to best organize our content from the user’s perspective.

-For preparation, we conducted a few offline sessions with our internal team for quality assurance and to make sure the team was in alignment with the purpose and process of this project.
+For preparation, we conducted a few offline sessions with our PMs and designers to ensure quality and align on the purpose and process of this project.

-We performed an unmoderated, remote, open card sort with 9 participants.
-We asked them to group 29 cards into categories as they saw fit and define the labeling for the groups they created.
+We performed an unmoderated, remote, open card sort with 19 participants.
+We asked them to group 29 cards into categories as they saw fit and name the groups they created.

 For analysis, we looked at the data by slicing and dicing them in different ways: